apokochito/designPatterns/README.md

 A repository with different design of patterns on Java

-1. Singleton
+1. Singleton (**singleton branch**)

     Advantage

     - Saves memory because object is not created at each request.
 Only single instance is reused again and again.

     Usage

     - Singleton pattern is mostly used in multi-threaded and database applications.
 It is used in logging, caching, thread pools, configuration settings etc.

 2. Factory